FREQUENTLY ASKED QUESTIONS

 • School Board: After reviewing all data, feedback, and recommendations, the School Board unanimously voted to move forward with a bond referendum.

-This multi-year, inclusive process has led to a well-informed, community-developed plan that preserves and enhances our shared investments, supports modern teaching and learning, and provides safe, secure, and accessible schools for every Bluejacket.
+This multi-year, community-led process has resulted in a plan that protects our shared investments, supports modern teaching and learning, and creates safe, welcoming, and accessible schools where every Bluejacket student—and our whole community—can thrive.